This section provides guidelines for designing an XML schema

 Thus, the above technique only works if the WSDL is

-processed using DataContractSerializer
+processed using DataContractSerializer.

-Example 16.3. @XmlSchemaType
+Example 16.3. @XmlSchemaType and

 DataContractSerializer